sh3rqxs/matotask-project/README.md

 <p>I want to give a huge thank you to the team at <a href="https://www.codedex.io/home" target="_blank">Codédex</a> for the incredible JavaScript course.
 This project is the culmination of everything I’ve learned from basic variables to complex DOM manipulation.</p>

-<p>Building MatoTask has been an amazing journey, and I’m so grateful to everyone who supported me through my first full web application.
+<p>Building MatoTask has been an amazing journey, and I’m planning to keep working on future implementations to this application such as an eye-catching and responsive UI, a dark mode and many more features.
 This is just the beginning! (˶ᵔᗜᵔ˶)ﾉﾞ💖</p>
 </section>

 <section id="license">
 <h2>📄 License</h2>

-<p>This project is licensed under the MIT License.</p>
+<p>This project is licensed under the MIT License. ⚖️</p>
 </section>